-a) Overdraft loan from Kotak Mahindra Bank Ltd carries an interest rate @ 11.00 % p.a.
-The facility is repayable on demand and is secured by exclusive charge by marking a lien on specific cash deposit / term deposit of the Company.
+a) The cash credit facility from Axis Bank Ltd carries an interest rate @ 9.25 % p.a.
+The facility is repayable on demand and is secured by Hypothecation of entire current assets of the Company, both present and future on first paripassu basis with HDFC bank.
+Further it is also secured by exclusive charge over specific immovable properties of the Company.